Huawei illuminates its foldable phone in MWC 2019 teaser photo

-We've known for a while that Huawei's planning to unveil its first foldable phone at MWC 2019, joining the minor parade led by the Samsung Galaxy X, but this is our first peek at what it will look like -- or at least what its profile looks like.
+We've known for a while that Huawei's planning to unveil its first foldable phone at MWC 2019, joining the minor parade led by the Samsung Galaxy X (or whatever it's called), but this is our first peek at what Huawei's foldable effort will look like.

 While it looks cool, the shape of the hinge may augur that it won't fold flat.
 But we do know that it'll be 5G-ready, as the company announced in late January.

 Foldable designs let manufacturers expand a handset's screen size while keeping the device compact enough to carry it the way we've become accustomed to.
-The radical new design is also viewed as a compelling way to encourage upgrading in a mature market where we're holding onto devices longer and phone sales are slowing, along with the lure of 5G and gaming optimization.
+The radical new design is also viewed as a compelling way to encourage upgrading in a mature market, in which we're holding onto devices longer and phone sales are slowing, along with the lure of 5G and gaming optimization.

 Of course, given the current US trade tensions with Huawei's home country of China and the company's legal woes here in the US, many of us may never get the chance to bend this particular model.